justMazi/Hex-Squared/README.md

 # Hex-Squared

-Bachelors thesis inspired by the existing board game hex
+Bachelor's thesis about extension of the board game hex